trustedlogin/docs/docs/Account/Guides/log-in-to-site.md

 The first thing to check is whether the grant is still active.
 If the row says **Expired**, the customer needs to generate a new grant — the old one isn't recoverable.

 If the grant shows as active but the Log in button takes you to a WordPress login form instead of landing you signed in, something on the customer's end is wrong: the Connector plugin is likely inactive or the identifier TrustedLogin uses to route the login doesn't match.
 [The Connector troubleshooting guide](../../Connector/troubleshooting.md) covers the common causes.

-## Revoking access

-Grants expire on their own, so you rarely need to revoke them manually.
-If you do (a customer asks, a teammate leaves, something feels wrong), scroll to the **Danger zone** on the site detail page and click **Revoke access** — the access key stops working immediately and irreversibly.